Fruitville, Florida: History

 A map from 1902 shows Fruitville on the map as a community.

 In May 1918, Franklin Field (named after then-mayor George Franklin) began operating as a military airfield during World War I. The Franklin airfield was located north of Fruitville Road and east of what is now Tuttle road.
 The airfield was an auxiliary landing station for the U.S. Army Air Service and housed, at the least, several Curtiss JN "Jenny" planes.
 With the war over, the airfield saw less and less traffic and was likely unused by 1920.
 In 1924 the land was developed for a new subdivision.

 Throughout the 1960s and 70s, there was a migrant camp called Sababo in Fruitville that supplied much of the labor force for area's farm industry.
 A major crop in the area was celery.
 In 1966, there was an estimated 2,000 migrant workers in Sarasota County.
 To provide healthcare and education to this population, on December 5, 1966 the Fruitville Area Medical and Educational (FAME) Center was opened.

 In November 1990, Litchfield's Cinema 10 opened in the Sarasota Commons, the community's first modern movie theater.
 As a promotion, the theater offered tickets for only 50 cents during its opening.
 Some of the films shown for its pre-opening weekend were Pretty Woman and Back to the Future III.

-On December 8, 2001, the Fruitville Public Library was opened to serve the Fruitville community as a part of the Sarasota County Library System.
+On December 8, 2001, the Fruitville Library was opened to serve the Fruitville community as a part of the Sarasota County Library System.
 The library was initially called East County Library throughout its land-use planning process before the Sarasota County Commission renamed the library a month prior to its opening.